🏹 DIY Paper Bow and Arrow – An Easy Craft for Kids and Parents

 Prepare these simple items:

-• A pencil (for rolling sticks)
+• A pencil for rolling paper sticks

-• Sticky notes (for color and structure)
+• Sticky notes for color and extra strength

 • Scissors